CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/System-Req/system-requirements-cyclecloud.md

 Set alarm to receive an email alert if you exceed $100 per month (or what ever monthly spending limit you need).
 It may be possible to set up daily or weekly spending alarms as well.

-### Software Requirements for CMAQ on CycleCloud
+## Software Requirements for CMAQ on CycleCloud

-Tier 1: Native OS and associated system libraries, compilers
+Tier 1: Native Operating System (OS) and associated system libraries, compilers

 * Tcsh shell
 * Centos7  (tried ubuntu but the module command did not provide updated compilers and openmpi)